 The first implementation stage included the collection of a set of information that closely reflected what had previously been captured by the RMA Survey of Local Authorities.
 A key change was the requirement to report details about individual plan changes, resource consent processes and iwi management plans for the 2014/2015 financial year.
 This data was released in June 2016.

 Changes and improvements were made to the content and to the way data was collected, and more detailed guidance was provided to local authorities.
 The 2017/18 NMS data was released on 15 March 2019.

 Current implementation stage - Information required for 2018/19

-The information required from local authorities for the 2016/17 financial year is similar in scope to the 2015/16 financial year.
+The information required from local authorities for the 2017/18 financial year is similar in scope to the 2016/17 financial year.
 However, there are some amendments to the template and some additional data requirements.
-The guidance material for the 2016/17 financial year highlights the changes and explains any issues of interpretation that have emerged in the NMS reporting/data collection to date.
-All local authorities are required to report this information to the Ministry by 28 July 2017.
+The guidance material for the 2017/18 financial year highlights and explains the changes.
+All local authorities were required to report this information to the Ministry by 27 July 2018.

 Reviewing the NMS